GreyKeenan/dukesup/index.md

 --------------------------------------------------

 You must discard to end your turn.
-Cards are discarded face-down to your own discard pile.

-You have four options when discarding:

-1. Discard 1 card from your hand to the top of your discard pile.
-	> This is the most basic option.
-2. Discard 2 cards from your hand to the top of your discard pile.
-This can only be done if you perform no other actions during your turn.
-You cannot play, replace DUKES, or take the opponent's DUKES.
-	> Generally, if you aren't able to play anyways, this is a good choice.
-3. Discard 1 card from the top of your draw pile to the *bottom* of your discard pile.
+Discard a single card face-down to your own discard pile.
+The card may come from your hand, your draw pile, or one of your-color cards on the table.

-You cannot look at it.
+* If you discard from the draw pile, you cannot look at the card.
-	> We like to call this "burning".
-	It allows you to hold on to important cards, but it comes at the cost of not knowing what you discarded.
-4. Discard 1 of *your own* cards from the play area to the top of your discard pile.
-You can only do this if it leaves a valid arrangement of runs and sets behind.
+* If you discard one of your cards from the table, you must leave a valid arrangement of runs and sets behind.

-Remember that runs/sets must be in a valid arrangement *before* you discard, as well.
-	> This is a valuable tool for defensive play, but you are losing a point each time you do it.
+Finally, if you don't didn't do anything else on your turn, you can choose to discard twice.

 ---